FrostJam0/FrostJam0/README.md

 To anyone who stumbles upon this page: welcome.

-I’ve always considered myself a nobody, but I have always loved the act of creating.
 This profile, and the entire **FrostJam0** persona, is scheduled for deletion soon.
-Before it goes, I wanted to leave behind a brief archive of the path I walked, the things I built, and the places I worked.
+Before it goes, I wanted to leave behind a brief archive of the path I walked, the things I built, and the places I worked, sort of, no ones gonna read while this exists so it doesn't matter.
+This is just for before I delete this, and when I do'.

-It might seem slightly childish to compile a resume of sorts on a GitHub profile that will soon cease to exist—and one that very few people will ever look at anyway.
+It might seem slightly childish to compile a resume', on 1st July 2026 of sorts on a GitHub profile that will soon cease to exist—and one that very few people will ever look at anyway, or none at all so it doesn't matter and that I will also reflect back and look at how childish this is.
 But in a way, this is a time capsule.
 It’s a testament to a journey that shaped who I am.

 ---